EA

 Once you’ve passed all three EA Exam sections, your path to becoming an Enrolled Agent is close to completion!

-You must finally apply for enrollment.
+The last step is to apply for enrollment.
 The IRS will conduct a “suitability check” that includes a criminal background check and tax compliance investigation to ensure that you have no outstanding tax liabilities.

 To apply, fill out Form 23 found on the IRS.gov website and pay the $140 application fee.
 Processing is normally completed within 60 days of your application.5